 Proverbs 4:23 (NLT) – Guard your heart above all else, for it determines the course of your life.

-What’s more, the Old Testament and New Testament have countless references and principles for living successfully by leveraging the power of personal boundaries.
+What’s more, the Old Testament and the New Testament have countless references and principles for living successfully by leveraging the power of personal boundaries.

 In today’s post I want to share 4 simple boundaries that we can apply to our professional and personal life; leverage them effectively and watch your stress levels go down while your efficiency goes up.